 You can migrate your SQL jobs using the SQL Stream Builder (SSB) job migration tool.
-The migration tool can be used from Command Line Interface (CLI) or using the SSB REST API.
-The migration tool enables you to export your SQL jobs with configurations, and import them to a different cluster or deployment when needed.
+The migration tool can be used from Streaming SQL Console, Command Line Interface (CLI) or using the SSB REST API.
+The migration tool enables you to export your SQL jobs, and import them to a different cluster or deployment when needed.

-You can migrate you SQL jobs either using the API Explorer or the SSB migration tool from CLI.
+You can migrate your SQL jobs using the Streaming SQL Console, the API Explorer or the SSB migration tool from CLI.
 The migration process consists of exporting and importing the details of the SQL job.
-No matter which migration option you choose, the underlying process is the same as both solutions are based on calling the SSB REST API endpoints.
+No matter which migration option you choose, the underlying process is the same as both solutions are based on calling the SSB REST

+API endpoints.
 However, when using the API Explorer, you need to manual copy and paste the job details between the endpoints.
-The migration tool in CLI automatically takes care of accessing this information.
+The Streaming SQL Console and the migration tool in CLI automatically take care of accessing this information.